cioccarellia/billing-protector/README.md

 ```

 # Usage
-BillingProtector has some core functionalities.
-Let's see them in a list
+BillingProtector has different functionalities and can be used for different purposes.

 ## Initialization
 Create an instance of the BillingProtector class passing as argument the context of your current activity/fragment